techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

         auto_mapping: true
 ```

-As you can see from the above, we are no longer using the database host, port, name, user and password.
-Instead we need only 2 variables, these are url, dbname.
+As you can see from the above, you are no longer using the database host, port, name, user and password.
+Instead, you need only 2 variables, these are url, dbname.

-Let's change the location of the log file found in `app/config/config_prod.yml`.
+Now, change the location of the log file found in `app/config/config_prod.yml`.
 In this file, there will be something similar to:

 ```yml
 monolog: